christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 - TODO describe why strong consistency and finally raft
 - TODO reference criteria from 04a

-## Popular Implementations of Replication Protocols
+## Raft Implementations

-> TODO list them here or in previous work?
+> TODO just the list from the raft github

-- Reference to previous work chapter

 ## Apache Ratis